rcruzroman/technical-test-pager-rc/README.md

 * When the all the target have been notified but still no ack received nor healthy event, if a timeout ack is received, no actions will be done for the service.

+## Concurrency

+My proposal to avoid the issues with concurrency was to set part of the method io.aircall.pagerservice.adapters.impl.AlertingAdapterImpl.sendAlertToPager synchronized.
+This is the entry point for the alerts, with synchronized, this code will be locked and only thread will be able to use it.